-The ticket counter didnt open until 9.00 a.m. and we had to wait a bit.
+The ticket counter didn’t open until 9.00 a.m. and we had to wait a bit.
 And here we thought we are late as the sun was climbing up and we had a lot of climb to achieve on our own too, to get to the top of the fort.
-Seems, Udaipur is not a early morning city at all.
+Seems, Udaipur is not an early morning city at all.

 History goes that Rana Kumbha designed this fort which fell only once and that also due to water shortage.
 Its said to be the birthplace of Maharana Pratap and the second most important fort in Mewar after Chittorgarh.

 We started our trek up the long winding path though not steep and were the only two people there that early in the morning.
 Our destination was the “Badal Mahal” on top of the fort which did seem to reach out and touch the wisps of clouds floating about in an incredible azure sky.
 It’s reputed to have some very gorgeous rooms with a view to die for of the entire valley.

 Our walk up was a solitary one; both of us seemed to be the only ones around.
 The quiet of the place and the bird songs was one of the most tranquil moments of this trip.
 Meandering on the path up, we kept taking pictures of the various arches, structures, the high walls and the gardens dotted all around.
 And it was all so neat and well-kept with benches at regular intervals, that we were all praise for the fort administration.
 Just wish they were particular about toilets and dustbins too.
 We tried to follow some signs for washroom and could only see more structures but none seemed to house the most important utility.
 No dustbins either.